Open Access

 Goal

 The Open Access working group sees itself as a bridge between local, national and international developments – for example at universities, research funders and publishers – and researchers who have to deal with these new developments.
-The group has a broad network, provides solicited and unsolicited advice on new developments, supports projects, for example for the development or implementation of new tools or policies, and is a key player in the communication with researchers and the public.
+We have a broad network, provide solicited and unsolicited advice on new developments, support projects, for example, for the development or implementation of new tools or policies, and are pivotal in communication towards researchers and the public.
 Its goal is to facilitate the transition to Open Access for all parties.

 Activities